hashicorp/terraform-aws-hashicorp-consul-eks-addon/README.md

 ## License

-Licensed under the Apache License, Version 2.0 (the "License").
+Licensed under the Mozilla Public License, Version 2.0 (the "License").

-You may obtain a copy of the License at [apache.org/licenses/LICENSE-2.0](http://www.apache.org/licenses/LICENSE-2.0).
+You may obtain a copy of the License at [mozilla.org/en-US/MPL/2.0](https://www.mozilla.org/en-US/MPL/2.0/).

 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an _"AS IS"_ basis, without WARRANTIES or conditions of any kind, either express or implied.